briankoser/sfc-listeners-guide/episodes/0237-the-impossible-puzzle.md

 recommendation: essential
 recommendation_reason: Ben questions the worth of watching TV shows only to theorize about the mysteries.
 ---
-<i class="work-title">True Detective</i> fans that were trying to solve the mystery were missing the point.
+{% workTitle "True Detective" %} fans that were trying to solve the mystery were missing the point.

 Does theorizing about the plot miss the point of story?